 One of the top questions we receive is why there are multiple kinds of COVID-19 tests.
 The main takeaway: as the global community worked to efficiently contain the virus, two types of tests emerged—each able to help in different ways.

 In August 2020, the U.S. government awarded $760 million to Abbot to distribute 150 million rapid antigen tests.
 Rapid antigen tests are much cheaper than PCR tests, at $5 per 15-minute test for insurers.
 (Note: the test is of no charge to patients.
-The Families First Coronavirus Response Act ensures that COVID-19 testing is no cost to anyone in the U.S., including the uninsured.
-You will not be charged a copay for taking a COVID-19 test.)
+Curative provides testing at no out-of-pocket costs for most patients.
+Insurance may be required at some Curative COVID-19 test sites.)
 Because they are cheaper with rapid results, but are slightly less accurate, antigen tests are best utilized for testing large groups to get a broad understanding of infection rate.

 PCR tests, on the other hand, are more accurate but require more labor and resources.
 They cost more for insurers than rapid antigen tests and the cost can vary based on the lab—most labs charge insurers around $100 but others have charged as much as $2,315 per test.
-(Again, the test is of no cost to patients due to the Families First Coronavirus Response Act.)
+(Again, Curative provides testing at no out-of-pocket costs for most patients.
+Insurance may be required at some Curative COVID-19 test sites.)

 Because PCR tests are more accurate than antigen tests, they are the best option for individuals confirming whether or not they have COVID-19.
 Antigen tests are more so designed to give a sweeping bird’s-eye view of a population’s infection rates to make informed public health decisions.
 Individuals should take a PCR test if they are concerned that they are infected with COVID-19.